 After both parties have received legal advice on what to do next, and so long as they are both happy with the proposals that have been set out, the lawyers will attempt to convert the summary given into a legally binding document.
 They will do this while overseeing the necessary implementation that may be required.

 It is important to hire an experienced divorce attorney such as the staff at Minella Law Group with knowledge and experience to successfully negotiate your divorce.
-For more information or to schedule an appointment, click the button below, or call us at (619) 289-7948.
-We look forward to helping you!
+For more information or to schedule an appointment, contact us online or call us at (619) 289-7948.
+We look forward to helping you.